 Business functions in an organization need support from procurement in renegotiating contract terms with existing suppliers.
 It is to reprioritize their spend and to ensure that business revenue doesn’t take much of a hit.

-“Force majeure” is a legal term commonly buried in a business contract that offers the parties a potential escape clause.
+“Force majeure” is a legal term commonly buried in a business contract.
+This offers the parties a potential escape clause.

 With the advancement of procurement technology, the team can leverage Artificial Intelligence to scan several business contracts and identify Force Majeure or termination clauses in those contracts for re-negotiation.

 An ongoing risk-monitoring program with a focus on building supply chain resilience is a standard practice in best-in-class procurement departments.
-It helps in predicting the risk and provides insights based on which the team can build on a resilient verified supplier base.
+It helps in predicting the risk.
+It also provides insights based on which the team can build on a resilient verified supplier base.

 Supply chain disruptions are unpredictable, and the COVID outbreak calls for re-strategizing & optimizing procurement operations innovatively with intelligent automation.